Macrometacorp/docs/docs/photoniq/prerendering/03-features/01-synthetic-interactions/02-managing-interactions/best-practices-using-selectors.md

 ### Accessibility Considerations

 Ensure that the elements targeted for synthetic interactions are also accessible.
-This not only improves the quality of your prerendered pages but also ensures compliance with web accessibility standards.
+This not only improves the quality of your rendered pages but also ensures compliance with web accessibility standards.